MicrosoftDocs/Advertising-docs/BingAds/guides/faq.md

 ms.topic: "article"
 author: "eric-urban"
 ms.author: "eur"
+description: Find answers to some frequently asked questions about the Bing Ads API.
 ---
 # Frequently Asked Questions
 This article contains answers to some frequently asked questions about the Bing Ads API.